The action of forcibly taking a person away against their will, or the action of illegally removing a child from its parents or guardian.

 Mediation Information and Assessment Meeting.

-It is now compulsory, before the issuing of certain applications before the court, that the Applicant has attended a MIAM.
+It is compulsory, before the issuing of certain applications before the court, that the Applicant has attended a MIAM.
+These can be attended remotely (i.e. over video link)

 The same as a pre nuptial agreement, only it is for people who do not marry or enter into a civil partnership....hence the No Nuptials.
 It deals with how finances etc. will be dealt with should the relationship breakdown, and as a pre nup, requires that certain criteria are met if it is to be enforceable.